spectrecoder/Webflow-Job-Board/README.md

-You can also view our DevLink documentation to
+You can also view [our DevLink documentation](https://docs.developers.webflow.com/docs/devlink-documentation-and-usage-guide) to learn more about all the options, features, and supported elements.

 ## Getting Started